Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Introduction

 Inspired by recent progress adding conditional control to 2D diffusion models~\cite{zhang2023adding}, we ask: How can we provide pretrained transformer-based 3D diffusion models with task-specific structural control?
 And importantly, how can we achieve such structural control while preserving the model's expressive power, and to do so \emph{without} having access to (possibly) proprietary data or large computation clusters?
 This requires architectural modifications that maximize the utilization of pretrained weights during model finetuning on the one hand while still acquiring task-specific structural priors from auxilary guidance shapes on the other.

 Accordingly, we present \acronym\footnote{pronounced ``spicy".}, a neural network that adds structural guidance to a 3D diffusion model.
 Our key observation is that the self-attention layers within transformer-based diffusion models can be modified to enable interaction between two different entities (\emph{i.e.} 3D shapes) -- one depicting the input and the other depicting the guidance entity.
 We introduce a cross-entity attention mechanism that mixes their latent representations by carefully combining their \emph{queries} functions, which have recently been shown for being instrumental in modifying the structure of generated images~\cite{cao2023masactrl,wu2023tune}.
 This operation allows for finetuning a 3D diffusion model to learn task-specific structural priors while preserving the model's generative capabilities.
 During inference, \methodName{} receives a guidance shape in addition to a target text prompt, enabling the generation of 3D shapes conditioned on both high-level text directives and low-level structural constraints.
+The outputs of our system can be further refined by an auxiliary process (\emph{i.e.}, \cite{yi2023gaussiandreamer}), which enhances the appearance and geometric details, albeit at the cost of increased processing time.

 We show the effectiveness of our framework using different 3D editing tasks, such as semantic shape editing and text-conditional Abstraction-to-3D, which transforms a primitive-based abstract shape into a high-quality textured shape (see Figure \ref{fig:teaser} for an illustration of these tasks).
 We perform extensive experiments, demonstrating that our approach surpasses existing methods specifically targeting these tasks, while often being significantly faster.